-Valuation Date December 31, 2013

-Measurement Date June 30, 2015

-Experience Study Report 2014, published September 2015

-Actuarial Cost Method Entry Age Normal

-Actuarial Assumptions:

-Inflation Rate 2.75 percent

-Long-term expected rate of return 7.75 percent

-Discount rate 7.75 percent

-Projected Salary Increases 3.75 percent

-Cost of living adjustments (COLA) Blend of 2.00 percent COLA and graded COLA

-(1.25%/.015) in accordance with Moro decision;

-blend based on service

-Mortality Healthy retirees and beneficiaries:

-RP-2000 Sex-distinct, generational per Scale

-AA, with collar adjustments and set-backs as

-described in the valuation.

-Active members:

-Mortality rates are a percentage of healthy retiree

-rates that vary by group, as described in the

-valuation.

-Disabled retirees:

-Mortality rates are a percentage (65% for males,

-90% for females) of the RP-2000 static combined

-disabled mortality sex-distinct table.
+Valuation Date December 31, 2012 rolled forward to June 30, 2014.
+Experience Study Report 2012, published September 18, 2013 Actuarial Cost Method Entry Age Normal Amortization Method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years.
+Asset Valuation Method Market value of assets Actuarial Assumptions: Inflation Rate 2.75 percent Investment rate of return 7.75 percent Projected Salary Increases 3.75 percent overall payroll growth; salaries for individuals are assumed to grow at 3.75 percent plus assumed rates of merit/longevity increases based on service Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale AA, with collar adjustments and set-backs as described in the valuation.
+Active members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.
+Disabled retirees: Mortality rates are a percentage (65% for males, 90% for females) of the RP-2000 static combined disabled mortality sex-distinct table.

-F. Actuarial methods and assumptions used in developing total pension liability
+F. Actuarial methods and assumptions used in developing total pension liability (asset)